JILSPATEL/java-object_oriented_programming/README.md

 ### Abstraction

 Abstraction involves representing complex real-world entities with simplified models in code.
 It hides unnecessary implementation details and focuses on essential features, making code more manageable and maintainable.

+### Static

+It seems like you're looking for a description of the `static` keyword in Java for a GitHub repository or project.
+While I can't directly interact with GitHub, I can certainly provide you with a description of the `static` keyword in Java that you can use for your project's documentation:

+In Java, the `static` keyword is used to define class-level members that are shared among all instances of a class, rather than being associated with a specific instance.
+These members are commonly referred to as "static members" and can include variables and methods.
+Here's a breakdown of how the `static` keyword works:

+1. **Static Variables:** When a variable is declared as `static` within a class, it becomes a class variable, shared by all instances of that class.
+Modifications to a static variable by one instance will reflect in all other instances of the class.
+Static variables are initialized only once, at the start of the program, and they retain their values throughout the program's lifecycle.

+2. **Static Methods:** A method declared as `static` belongs to the class rather than an instance of the class.
+These methods can be called using the class name, without creating an object of the class.
+Static methods are often used for utility functions that don't require access to instance-specific data.

+3. **Static Blocks:** These are special blocks of code enclosed in `{}` and are executed only once when the class is loaded.
+They are used to initialize static variables or perform one-time setup tasks for the class.

 ## Getting Started